skoved/AlgorithmsProject/README.md

 # AlgorithmsProject
-#Final project for Algorithms (CS 375) at Binghamton University
+#Final project for Algorithms (CS 375) at Binghamton University implementing ctrl+f for plain-text files and strings